nalply/steps/Readme.md

  * A step is an identifiable minimal unit of work for a task.
  * A step is formally a function taking a task and a callback.
  * A step is given a short human-readable meaningful ID like views.Hello.
- * A request starts with a predefined first step.
+ * A task starts with a given first step.
+ * The step runner verifies correct completion of steps and tasks.
+ * Each step has its own store to save state.
  * A step declares its work as completed with error(), next() or end().
  * A step declares that it does work asynchronously with wait().
+ * A step can declare pre- and post-dependencies.
  * A step injects steps (e.g. a router) with insert() or append().
- * A step can declare pre- and post-dependencies.
- * The step runner verifies correct completion of steps and tasks.
  * The router, controllers, views and models are steps.
- * Each step has its own store to save state.
  * Planned: Introspection of a web request step stack.
  * Planned: Connect middleware adapter.
  * Planned: Simple request and response filtering.